KibromBerihu/ai4elife/readme.md

     |-- main_folder                                             <-- The main folder or all patient folders (Give it any NAME)

     |      |-- parent folder (patient_folder_1)             <-- Individual patient folder name with unique id
-    |           |-- PET                                     <-- The PET folder for the .nii suv file
+    |           |-- pet                                     <-- The pet folder for the .nii suv file
-                     | -- name.nii or name.nii.gz            <-- The PET image in nifti format (Name can be anything)
+                     | -- name.nii or name.nii.gz            <-- The pet image in nifti format (Name can be anything)
-    |           |-- GT                                      <-- The corresponding ground truth folder for the .nii file
+    |           |-- gt                                      <-- The corresponding ground truth folder for the .nii file
-                     | -- name.nii or name.nii.gz            <-- The ground truth (GT) image in nifti format (Name can be anything)
+                     | -- name.nii or name.nii.gz            <-- The ground truth (gt) image in nifti format (Name can be anything)
     |      |-- parent folder (patient_folder_2)             <-- Individual patient folder name with unique id
-    |          |-- PET                                     <-- The PET folder for the .nii suv file
+    |          |-- gt                                     <-- The pet folder for the .nii suv file
-                    | -- name.nii or name.nii.gz            <-- The PET image in nifti format (Name can be anything)
+                    | -- name.nii or name.nii.gz            <-- The pet image in nifti format (Name can be anything)
-    |         |-- GT                                      <-- The corresponding ground truth folder for the .nii file
+    |         |-- pet                                      <-- The corresponding ground truth folder for the .nii file
-                    | -- name.nii or name.nii.gz            <-- The ground truth (GT) image in nifti format (Name can be anything)
+                    | -- name.nii or name.nii.gz            <-- The ground truth (gt) image in nifti format (Name can be anything)
     |           .
     |           .
     |           .
     |      |-- parent folder (patient_folder_N)             <-- Individual patient folder name with unique id
-    |           |-- PET                                     <-- The PET folder for the .nii suv file
+    |           |-- pet                                     <-- The pet folder for the .nii suv file
-                    | -- name.nii or name.nii.gz            <-- The PET image in nifti format (Name can be anything)
+                    | -- name.nii or name.nii.gz            <-- The pet image in nifti format (Name can be anything)
-    |           |-- GT                                      <-- The corresponding ground truth folder for the .nii file
+    |           |-- gt                                      <-- The corresponding ground truth folder for the .nii file
-                    | -- name.nii or name.nii.gz            <-- The ground truth (GT) image in nifti format (Name can be anything)
+                    | -- name.nii or name.nii.gz            <-- The ground truth (gt) image in nifti format (Name can be anything)

- **Note:** the folder name for PET images should be `PET` and for the ground truth `GT`.
-All other folder and subfolder names could be anything.
+ **Note:** the folder name for PET images should be `pet` and for the ground truth `gt`.
+All other folder and sub-folder names could be anything.

 ## ⚙️  Installation <a name="installation"> </a>